mahmoud/sedimental/entries/introducing_montage.md

 * Jurors: A judge chosen by organizers
 * The general public: In all likelihood, you, dear reader

-Note that a person can take on more than one role, especially across rounds.
-For instance, Leila coordinated Wiki Loves Monuments Iran, while also helping organize the international competition.

 Except for the public parts of the site, all users log in with their Wikimedia credentials.

+Note that a person can take on more than one role, especially across campaigns.
+For instance, Leila coordinated Wiki Loves Monuments Iran, while also helping organize the international competition, and served as juror on a number of test rounds.

-The interactions between these users in a nutshell:
+Each user role's behavior in a nutshell:

 * Maintainers add international organizers
 * International organizers can create campaigns and add local coordinators